BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 ### Step 5: Adjusting building steps

 Now the step I struggled the most with.
-This might also depend on how you host your static website, I have tried DigitalOcean so far and will add how I did this with Cloudflare in the future.
+This might also depend on how you host your static website.
+I have tried DigitalOcean so far and will add how I did this with Cloudflare in the future.

 Since submodule are not automatically included when we do a pull of this repository we have to specifically state that we do want to include the submodule.